linode/docs/docs/guides/tools-reference/tools/how-to-use-ack-command/index.md

 Here, the *ack* command runs with the `-f` option.
 This tells *ack* to identify all relevant files in the repository, without any search pattern.
 The results are piped into *wc*, which, with the `-l` option, counts the number of lines output.

 It is important to note that *ack* only queries the files it deems relevant.
 Remember, *ack* is designed for searching source code specifically, not searching files generally.
-So, its elimination of certain files from searches is intended to make it more efficient than *grep* for its particular use area.
+So, its elimination of certain files from searches is intended to make it more efficient than *grep* for its particular use case.

-To demonstrate, compare the file count from *ack* to the standard way of getting file counts on Linux using *find*:
+To demonstrate, compare the file count from *ack* to the standard way of getting file counts on Linux using the *find* command:

     find . | wc -l